gelee0729/xtselfe/README.md

 For details on the Stata implementation of `xtselfe`, see:

-  1. Han, C. and G. Lee, 2026, Bias Correction for the Within-Group Estimator for Panel Data Sample-Selection Models, *The Stata Journal*, Forthcoming.&nbsp;&nbsp;[[Accepted author manuscript](https://ssrn.com/abstract=6791998)]
+  1. Han, C. and G. Lee, 2026, Bias Correction for the Within-Group Estimator for Panel-Data Sample-Selection Models, *The Stata Journal*, Forthcoming.&nbsp;&nbsp;[[Accepted author manuscript](https://ssrn.com/abstract=6791998)]

 For the original methodological contribution, see: